 Destroying habitat is a major source of greenhouse gas emissions.

 Trees and other plants absorb carbon dioxide and use it to grow.
 When forest and woodland is cleared, that carbon is released into the atmosphere.
 Less vegetation and less healthy ecosystems reduce the ability of the land to absorb carbon.

 Protecting habitat prevents carbon being released into the atmosphere through clearing.
 Restoring and improving native vegetation can help reduce the amount of carbon in the atmosphere, as long as greenhouse gas emissions fall in other parts of society too.

 Habitat protected through Trust for Nature stores 4.2 million tonnes of carbon.
 By protecting even more wetlands, grasslands, forests and woodlands, we can ensure that Victoria’s environment helps us fight climate change.

 Animals, plants and ecosystems are already experiencing the effects of climate change.

 Reduced rainfall shortens growing seasons and decreases the availability of food, habitat and water.
-Higher temperatures impose stresses on animals and plants, which can lead to reduced breeding success or increased mortality rates.
+Higher temperatures impose stresses on species, which can lead to reduced breeding success or more animals and plants dying.

 Climate change can also trigger shifts in the distribution of plants and animals, flowering times and mating seasons, and disrupt migratory patterns.